 We applied both a primer and an undercoat before several coats of the primary colour, Joa’s White.

-A satisfying look for a piece of furniture needing a makeover.
+Over all, this was a satisfying look for a piece of furniture that needed a makeover.